Red Oak Rain Garden

 Challenge

-The existing visitor materials were text-heavy and lacked a cohesive visual identity.
+Existing visitor materials were text-heavy and lacked a cohesive visual system, making them difficult to scan and engage with on-site.

 Solution

-Visual Hierarchy: Used photography, icons, and color coding to organize plant species by their garden zone (bank, slope, and basin).
+Visual Hierarchy: Used photography, icons, and color coding to organize plant species by garden zone (bank, slope, basin), allowing visitors to quickly identify and compare information.

-University Branding: Applied official Illinois brand fonts, colors, and layout systems to ensure consistency across all outreach materials.
+University Branding: Applied official University of Illinois typography, color standards, and layout systems to ensure consistency across outreach and educational materials.

-Print Accessibility: Designed for legibility and print optimization, using high contrast and balanced spacing.
+Print Accessibility: Designed with legibility and print optimization in mind, using high contrast, clear typography, and balanced spacing to support easy on-site reading.

 Impact

-Improved clarity and engagement helped make the garden more approachable and informative.
+Improved clarity and organisation made the garden more approachable and informative for a broad audience.

-Received positive feedback from staff and visitors for its professional look and readability.
+Received positive feedback from staff and visitors for its readability, visual clarity, and professional presentation.

-Strengthened the visual connection between the garden and the University’s sustainability initiatives.
+Strengthened the visual connection between the garden and the University’s sustainability and environmental education initiatives.

 Deliverables